STEM CELL TRANSPLANT

 -

-Can a shingles shot protect transplant patients? new study seeks answers.
+Can a shingles shot protect transplant patients? timing may be key.

-⭐️ VACCINE ⭐️ Recruiting nowThis study looks at how well the shingles vaccine (Shingrix) works in people who have had a stem cell transplant.
-About 55 adults who received the vaccine at least one year after their transplant will have their immune responses measured.
-Researchers want to find the best time to…
+⭐️ VACCINE ⭐️ Recruiting nowThis study looks at how well the shingles vaccine Shingrix works in people who have had a stem cell transplant.
+About 55 adults who received the vaccine at least a year after their transplant will have their immune responses measured.
+Researchers want to see if the timing of the …

 Matched conditions: STEM CELL TRANSPLANT